propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

   },
 ```
 ## Create a function to handle user logs in
-Use `Meteor.loginWithPassword(user, password, [callback])` method and call 2 functions of show or hide account buttons and filter the Task list from different places if log in has no error
+Use `Meteor.loginWithPassword(user, password, [callback])` method and call 2 functions of show or hide account buttons and filter the Task list from different places if there is no error
 ```js
     // Users can log in if they already created account
     onLogInAccount: function(){